 This policy deals specifically with operation and implementation of the FortiGate module in the technical terms of the FIPS 140-2 standard and the associated validation program.
-A key reference document is the FortiGate FIPS-Common Criteria Compliant Operation Technical Note.
-This document provides additional information on the differences between the normal FortiGate mode of operation and FIPS-CC mode.
-The FIPS-Common Criteria Technical Note can be found with other FortiGate product manuals, guides and technical notes at the Fortinet technical documentation website at http://docs.forticare.com.
+This policy also provides information on the differences between the normal FortiGate mode of operation and the FIPS-CC mode of operation.
+Other FortiGate product manuals, guides and technical notes can be found at the Fortinet technical documentation website at http://docs.forticare.com.